tdmalone/slackemon/README.md

 Slackémon was first and foremost inspired by [Pokémon Go](http://www.pokemongo.com/).
 It borrows a few mechanics from Pokémon Go (mainly for simplicity), but as time goes on the aim is to be more true to the original Pokémon games wherever possible.

 The idea of doing this on Slack came from Robert Vinluan's [bot for having Pokemon battles in Slack](https://github.com/rvinluan/slack-pokemon).
-Inspiration has also been gleaned from [Pokémon Showdown](http://pokemonshowdown.com/) - and I will no doubt be making use of their battle data to further expand the moves Slackémon can deal with!
+Inspiration and some battle move data has also been gleaned from [Pokémon Showdown](http://pokemonshowdown.com/).

 Thank you to those who have done the hard yards in bringing together Pokémon sprites, particularly [PokeCSS](https://github.com/metaunicorn/pokecss-media).

-Thank you to my co-worker [Julian](http://github.com/juz501), who has been my main playmate in testing (and competing with!) this on our company Slack organisation at [Chromatix](https://www.chromatix.com.au).
+Thank you to my co-worker [Julian](http://github.com/juz501), who has been my main playmate in testing (and competing with!) this on our company Slack organisation at [Chromatix](https://www.chromatix.com.au), and to [Alessandro Pezzè](https://github.com/Naramsim) for being the first 'stranger contributor' to jump on board the project :).
+You can see the full list of contributors in the `CONTRIBUTORS.md` file.

 Thanks to [Slack](http://slack.com) for maintaining a well-documented, open API and inviting collaboration on their platform.